SwiftKickMobile/SwiftMessages/README.md

 Any of the built-in SwiftMessages views can be displayed by calling the SwiftMessages APIs from within observable object, a button action closure, etc. However, SwiftMessages can also display your custom SwiftUI views.

-First, define a type that conforms to `MessageViewConvertible`.
-This will typically be a struct containing the message data:
+The first step is to define a type that conforms to `MessageViewConvertible`.
+This would typically be a struct containing the message data to display:

 ````swift